-- 2. If the engine does not start within five seconds, wait ten seconds and try again. - 3.
-If the engine does not start in two attempts or if the temperature is below -12°C (10°F), depress the accelerator and start the engine while holding the accelerator down.
+- 2. If the temperature is above -12° C (10°F) and the engine does not start within five seconds on the first try, turn the key to OFF, wait ten seconds and try again. - 3.
+If the temperature is below -12°C (10°F) and the engine does not start in fifteen seconds on the first try, turn the key OFF and wait ten seconds and try again.
+If the engine does not start in two attempts, depress the accelerator and start the engine while holding the accelerator down to the floor.
 Release the accelerator when the engine starts. - 4.
 After idling for a few seconds, apply the brake and release the parking brake.